The 'roaring game' adds to Sochi buzz as curlers hit ice

 While the downhillers and slopestylers have left spectators breathless with their daredevil antics high up in the Caucasus mountains, the curlers produce a different type of buzz as they sweep their way toward the two gold medals on offer on the edge of the Black Sea.

-For the first time since curling was added to the Olympics program in 1998, curlers find themselves in the heart of the action.
+For the first time since curling was added to the Olympics programme in 1998, curlers find themselves in the heart of the action.

 They have been placed in the coastal cluster, alongside the other main venues and not banished to some Olympic outpost, adding another stamp of approval to a sport once dismissed as a pastime played at weekends by unfit men and women.